Kevin-Mackinlay/OKURA/README.md

-# Okaru
+# Okura

 ## Description
-Okaru is a modern e-commerce platform designed to provide a seamless shopping experience.
+Okura is a modern e-commerce platform designed to provide a seamless shopping experience.
 Built with React, Node.js, and Redux, Okaru offers robust features to enhance user interaction and simplify transactions with integrated Stripe payments and JWT for secure authentication.

 ## Key Features
 - User-friendly interface with responsive design.